-Students with allergies may be exposed to chemicals in various forms in the lab and hospital environment.
+Students with allergies, such as betadine and latex, may be exposed to chemicals in various forms in the lab and hospital environment.
 It is recommended that a health care provider be consulted regarding any allergies to determine if nursing is the appropriate choice for you.